 When people find out I’m a travel writer who focuses on pilgrimages to places of power, they frequently ask me, “What are the most powerful places on Earth?”
 Because there are more than 1,000 major power centers around the planet, it’s hard to find anyone truly qualified to answer that question, but I have talked with someone who I believe has inside information.
-Antón Ponce de León Paiva is a fascinating man whose encounters with ETs and UFOs have been publicized by Shirley MacLaine.
+Antón Ponce de León Paiva is a fascinating man whose encounters with ETs and UFOs were referenced by Shirley MacLaine in her book Out on a Limb.
 About 35 years ago, Antón was taken blindfolded to a hidden village in the Andes, where elders taught him ancient secrets of the Incas about life on Earth and elsewhere.
 I met Antón in Cusco, Peru, where he was speaking to a small group of people.
 He told us that great changes were going to be happening around the world, when the energy vortexes at Lake Titicaca, Mount Kailash and Glastonbury would become even more powerful.

 Mysterious Lake Titicaca

 Lake Titicaca, on the borders of Peru and Bolivia, is where Inca legends say life on Earth was first created by Viracocha.
 In the center of the lake is the Island of the Sun, with an ancient, sacred temple.
 Nearby is Sillustani, where mysterious burial towers called chulpas were once plated with gold and held the remains of Inca royalty.